 Whenever gloves are worn, you should practice good hand hygiene.
 See Lesson Two for more on handwashing and Lesson Three for more on glove procedures.

 Your role is critical in ensuring your classroom is a clean and healthy environment where children learn and thrive.
 This section describes what you can do to keep your classroom healthy.
 The Apply section below provides a more detailed schedule to help support healthy practices.

 Toys and Classroom Materials

 One toy can be used by many children every day.
-Toys can become a home for germs, especially if children put them in their mouths, cough or sneeze on them, or touch them after toileting.
-It is very important to regularly clean and sanitize the toys in your room:
+Toys can become a home for germs, especially when infants and toddlers put them in their mouths, cough or sneeze on them, or touch them after toileting.
+It is very important to regularly clean and sanitize the toys in your room.
+To do this:

 - Keep a box or bin labeled "soiled toys."
 When a child mouths a toy, coughs, or sneezes on it, place the toy in the bin.
 According to the American Academy of Pediatrics, you can keep soapy water in the bin or the bin can be a dry spot for storing toys until you can clean them.
 Make sure you have cleaned and sanitized the toy before returning it to the learning environment.

 - Clean activity spaces, dress-up clothes, and machine-washable cloth toys at least weekly.

 - Clean hats daily.

 - Clean mouthed toys after each use and sanitize them daily.

 - You can put plastic toys in the dishwasher to clean and sanitize them.